jonathanhogg/flitter/docs/shaders.md

 ### `!flare`

-A `!flare` filter attempts to emulate the tendency of optical lenses to produce artefacts in the image, including "starbursts" and "ghosts".
+A `!flare` filter attempts to emulate the tendency of optical lenses to produce artefacts in the image, including "starbursts", "halos" and "ghosts".
 The filter requires a high dynamic range input (such as output by `!canvas3d`).
 The filter accepts the following attributes:

 `threshold=` *L*
 : A luminosity threshold over which a pixel is deemed to be "bright".
 Default is